TurboVNC/buildscripts/README.txt

 C++ and the Windows SDK should work.

-Install all development kits necessary to build a 32-bit and a 64-bit version of TurboVNC (both 32-bit and 64-bit libjpeg-turbo SDK's for Visual C++ should be installed in their default locations.
+Install all development kits necessary to build a 32-bit and a 64-bit version of TurboVNC (both 32-bit and 64-bit libjpeg-turbo SDKs for Visual C++ should be installed in their default locations.
 Refer to BUILDING.md for more information.)